Voodoo death

-Voodoo death, a term coined by Walter Cannon in 1942 also known as psychogenic death or psychosomatic death, is the phenomenon of sudden death as brought about by a strong emotional shock, such as fear.
+Voodoo death, also known as psychogenic death or psychosomatic death, is the phenomenon of sudden death as brought about by strong emotional shock such as fear.
 The anomaly is recognized as "psychosomatic" in that death is caused by an emotional response—often fear—to some suggested outside force.
 Voodoo death is observed in native societies, and concentration camps or prisoner of war camps, but the condition is not specific to any particular culture.

 Cannon's work

-In 1942, Walter Bradford Cannon, MD, a forerunner of modern physiological psychology, published a work postulating that fear could cause a person's physical condition to deteriorate under psychological distress.
+In 1942, Walter Bradford Cannon, a forerunner of modern physiological psychology, published a work postulating that fear could cause a person's physical condition to deteriorate under psychological distress.
 Citing examples of extraordinary deaths (and their extraneous circumstances) in aboriginal societies, Cannon posited that fear of supernatural consequences to broken societal taboos caused some deaths witnessed among the natives.
 What Cannon described has since been termed "bone-pointing syndrome", wherein an individual receives some sort of shock—often the breaking of a social/religious taboo—that he interprets as an ill omen for himself; his physical condition then deteriorates at a rapid rate, and he dies within a period as short as 24 hours after the initial shock.

-Cannon discussed a Maori woman who learned that the fruit she had eaten came from a tapu (taboo) place; less than 24 hours later she was dead.
+Cannon discussed a Māori woman who learned that the fruit she had eaten came from a tapu (taboo) place; less than 24 hours later she was dead.
 Conversely, Cannon also shared the example of a young man who had fallen ill when the local witch doctor had pointed a bone at him, a societal taboo that meant a curse of death; however, when the perpetrator explained to the young man that the whole thing had been a mistake, and that no bone had been pointed at him at all, the young man's health returned instantly.
 Cannon noted the similarities in each case: the individuals were both members of a society where beliefs in the supernatural are fiercely upheld, and both had suffered what they both believed to be some form of a curse as dictated within their personal beliefs; also, the individuals shared similar physical symptoms.
 And yet, in the case of the young man, once the cause for the psychological distress was removed, his mysterious illness disappeared.
 Cannon attributed these drastic physical repercussions to the workings of fear upon the mind which then leads to destruction of the physical condition.